Peaceful parenting is an approach which emphasizes gentle and respectful ways of relating to babies, children and teens.

 In some ways it's a bit new, although there have always been parents who have parented this way, simply because it made sense to them and they had probably been parented this way themselves.

 For others who grew up with an approach that emphasized control, discipline and punishment, as most of us did, this is definitely new.

 In a nutshell, peaceful parenting is based on our relatively new knowledge about the emotional needs of babies and children at all stages of their development.

+It recognises that children "misbehave" because they have unmet needs and that by meeting these needs, we help them feel secure.
+This security enables our children to learn what they need to know.
 Peaceful parenting also emphasizes the need for parents to be aware of and care for their own emotional needs so that they are in a position to calmly connect with and care for their children.